Zaid-Ajaj/the-elmish-book/chapters/elm/counter.md

 # Counter with Elmish

 In the previous chapter of Getting Started with Fable, we built a small [counter application](/chapters/fable/counter).
 Today, we will build the same application but instead following The Elm Architecture using the Elmish library.
 The approach to building this small app and other similar apps will be fundamentally different as we will see in a moment.
 Despite the triviality of the application, it will be sufficient to demonstrate the basic concepts of Elmish and get us up and running.
-To get started, I have set up a small template with everything ready to go.
+I have set up a small template with everything ready to go.
 Start by cloning the following repository:
 ```bash
 git clone https://github.com/Zaid-Ajaj/elmish-getting-started.git
 cd elmish-getting-started